learn-neuroimaging/hitchhackers_guide_brain/CONTRIBUTING.md

 ## Making direct contributions

-If this is your first time contributing to an open source, please read this very clear [tutorial](https://github.com/firstcontributions/first-contributions).
-You will find how to *fork* this project, *clone* your fork, make a *branch*, add modifications and create a *pull request* using command line or [GUI tools](https://github.com/firstcontributions/first-contributions#tutorials-using-other-tools).
+If this is your first time contributing to an open source project, please read this very clear [tutorial](https://github.com/firstcontributions/first-contributions).
+You will find how to **fork** this project, **clone** your fork, make a **branch**, add modifications and create a **pull request** using command line or [GUI tools](https://github.com/firstcontributions/first-contributions#tutorials-using-other-tools).

 To sum up these steps: